hhkt-tkpm/hhkt-tkpm.github.io/docs/developer-guide/webapi-documentation.md

 | Method | Endpoint                            | Description                      |
 | ------ | ----------------------------------- | -------------------------------- |
 | POST   | `/api/class-registration-histories` | Add a class registration history |

----

-> For more details, refer to the full documentation or contact the development team.